WojciechMatuszewski/eventbridge-archive-ordered-replay/README.md

   - You can learn more about this behavior [in this article](https://medium.com/lego-engineering/amazon-eventbridge-archive-replay-an-experience-report-6aabc744df5a).

+- You **cannot control the rate the archive sends the events to the given target**.

+  - One **solution** would be to use **an intermediatory SQS queue**.

+    - [This article](https://medium.com/lego-engineering/amazon-eventbridge-archive-replay-events-in-tandem-with-a-circuit-breaker-c049a4c6857f) describes how to do that.

 - I could not find a way to dynamically inject the time the replay started into the replayed event using CDK.

   - There is the `aws.events.event.ingestion-time` predefined variable, but that one would be different for each event, which is NOT what I want.